-Native vegetation samples, consisting primarily of stem and leaves from grasses and forbs, were collected from 1 control location, 11 on-site locations, and nine off-site locations.
-Sampling occurred during the growing season, no more frequently than once per month in 2019.
+Native vegetation samples, consisting primarily of stem and leaves from grasses and forbs, were collected from one control location, 11 on-site locations, and nine off-site locations.
+Sampling occurred during the growing season, no more frequently than once per month in normal years, but fewer samples were collected in 2020 due to COVID-19 restrictions.